vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Introduction

 Integrating any eCommerce platform with Vue Storefront is a relatively simple process.
-The only requirement that the eCommerce platform needs to fulfill to be integrated is having a fully functional REST/GraphQL API.
+The only requirement that the eCommerce platform needs to fulfill to be integrated is a fully functional REST/GraphQL API.

 This documentation will guide you through integrating your eCommerce platform with Vue Storefront.

-During the process you will make use of two tools:
+During the process, you will make use of two tools:

 - **Core** - a business logic that is shared between every Vue Storefront integration.
 It contains utilities and factories for composables that are ensuring common high-level APIs for each platform.
 - **Boilerplate** - boilerplate code of working integration that has hardcoded sample data.
 It uses core APIs under the hood.